ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 ## Notes {#notes}

-### Failover of the logical replication slot {logical-replication-slot-failover}
+### Failover of the logical replication slot {#logical-replication-slot-failover}

 Logical Replication Slots which exist on the primary are not available on standby replicas.
 So if there is a failover, new primary (the old physical standby) won’t be aware of any slots which were existing with old primary.
 This will lead to a broken replication from PostgreSQL.
 A solution to this is to manage replication slots yourself and define a permanent replication slot (some information can be found [here](https://patroni.readthedocs.io/en/latest/SETTINGS.html)).
-You'll need to pass slot name via `materialized_postgresql_replication_slot` setting, and it has to be exported with `EXPORT SNAPSHOT` option.
-The snapshot identifier needs to be passed via `materialized_postgresql_snapshot` setting.
+You'll need to pass slot name via [materialized_postgresql_replication_slot](../../operations/settings/settings.md#materialized-postgresql-replication-slot) setting, and it has to be exported with `EXPORT SNAPSHOT` option.
+The snapshot identifier needs to be passed via [materialized_postgresql_snapshot](../../operations/settings/settings.md#materialized-postgresql-snapshot) setting.

 **Example (from [@bchrobot](https://github.com/bchrobot))**